TeamEngine/react-test/README.md

 ## Time

-You should aim to spend around 8 hours of work on this code test.
+We don't expect you to spend no more than 8 hours on this test.

 ## Required technologies